 If you go into labor prematurely and have not had the GBS test, your doctor may order an antibiotic, just to be safe.

 Because of their underdeveloped immune systems, GBS can be life-threatening to newborns, especially to premature infants.
-According to the Centers for Disease Control and Prevention, GBS may be fatal in up to 6 percent of babies who are infected.
+According to the Centers for Disease Control and Prevention, GBS may be fatal in up to

 Generally there are two types of GBS in babies: early-onset disease and late-onset disease.